rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 The general usability scenario involves a user interacting with a system to achieve a specific goal.
 Usability is measured by the effectiveness, efficiency, and satisfaction of the user during this interaction.

-Example Usability Scenario: A user wants to buy a product from an online store.
+**Example Usability Scenario**: A user wants to buy a product from an online store.
 The system should allow the user to find the desired product, add it to the cart, and complete the purchase quickly, easily, and intuitively.

+**Stimulus Source**: A logistics manager needs to set up a new alert in the tracking system to notify them when a vehicle enters a specific area on the map, indicating a potential unauthorized delivery.

+**Stimulus**: The logistics manager wants to configure the new alert quickly and intuitively, without the need to consult complex manuals or tutorials.

+**Environment**: The logistics manager is using a responsive web interface to access the tracking system from their desktop computer.

+**Artifact**: The web interface of the vehicle tracking system.

+**Response**: The web interface of the tracking system provides an alert configuration wizard with a user-friendly graphical interface.
+The wizard guides the logistics manager through simple steps: selecting the type of alert ("geofence alert"), drawing the area on the map using an intuitive drawing tool, setting the alert parameters (monitored vehicles, activation times), and naming the alert.

+**Response Measure**:

+* **Time to Configure the Alert**: The logistics manager should be able to set up the new alert in less than 5 minutes without assistance.
+* **Number of Errors During Configuration**: The logistics manager should be able to configure the alert making fewer than 2 errors.
+* **User Satisfaction**: After setting up the alert, the system prompts the manager to rate their experience using a usability scale, with options ranging from "very difficult" to "very easy."

-Use Case
+### Use Case

 The user downloads a new app and uses it productively after 2 minutes of experimentation.